ThiagoSchetini/manjaro-architect-guide/README.md

 Let's do a basic stress and stability test.
 Observe for some minutes the cpu and gpu temps:

-	CPU should not be Higher than +- 80C
-	GPU should not be Higher than +- 93C
+	CPU and GPU should not be Higher than 90C

 Open psensor and use it to monitor: